shiuandai/Hometown-Homepage/README.md

 ### 1.4 - Publish files

 * [ ] How to host your website, there are several ways.
 1. **Netlify** provides next-generation web hosting and automation that's very affordable.
 Is can be integrated with Github for publishing web easily.
-The alternative is using Github Page,my way is to use Github Page. → [Comparison of Github Page and Netlify](https://www.freecodecamp.org/news/publish-your-website-netlify-github/)
+The alternative is using Github Page, my way is to use Github Page. → [Comparison of Github Page and Netlify](https://www.freecodecamp.org/news/publish-your-website-netlify-github/)

 ## 2. - Pre-work phases